 Applicants must be over the age of 18 and have either:

-The first intake is open to domestic enrolments only and is not currently open to international students.
+The program is open to domestic enrolments only and is not currently open to international students.

 This Microcredential is ideal for anyone looking to take their career in the healthcare sector to the next level or considering postgraduate studies.
 An in-demand, industry-relevant opportunity awaits applicants to further deepen their understanding of systems, processes, and principles of disease outbreak management.